-Upon receipt of the Federal Pell Grant Student Aid Report (SAR), be certain all needed corrections are made by going to FAFSA Online and submitting your corrections to the Pell Grant Processing Center.
+Upon receipt of the Federal Student Aid Report (SAR), be certain all needed corrections are made by going to FAFSA online and submitting your corrections to the Federal Processing Center.
 If no corrections are needed, it should be retained as a record.
-Students who have been selected for federal verification must submit the verification worksheet and a copy of student's and parent(s') signed and dated federal income tax return to the Financial Aid Office of William Paterson by April 30.
+Students who have been selected for federal verification must submit the verification worksheet and a copy of student's and parent(s') official IRS transcript to the Financial Aid Office of William Paterson by June 1st.
 The verification worksheet may be obtained from the Financial Aid Office website.